bcgov/wps-research/data/bill/batch_fire_mapping_viirs_web/BACKLOG.md

 ### 2026-08-10

+- **New hint option: "BCWS perimeter".** Rasterises every BCWS fire polygon intersecting the AOI into a hint mask -- deliberately not filtered to one fire number, since this system detects burn rather than attributing it.
+Uses the same storage, per-source naming, mtime invalidation and CLI contract as the red-wins hints.
+  "Red wins (post)" remains the default.
 - **Auto-open a newly created fire when ready.** "Open when ready" checkbox beside Logout (default on, remembered).
 Cancelled if the user navigates away from the fire list, so a fire finishing later